Context plays a very important role in California assault cases.

 Application of force is “any act that reasonably causes a person to fear that they are about to be injured.”

 This can include the slightest physical contact, if it was done in a rude or offensive manner.
-This also includes causing someone else to come in contact with an object, for example, throwing an object at someone.
+This also includes causing the alleged victim to come in contact with an object, for example, throwing an object at someone.

 In order to be considered a deadly weapon under California law, the object in question must meet one of the following requirements: